canonical/cluster-api-bootstrap-provider-microk8s/README.md

 ### Building from source

   * Install the cluster provider of your choice.
 Have a look at the [cluster API book](https://cluster-api.sigs.k8s.io/user/quick-start.html#initialization-for-common-providers) for your options at this step.
 You should deploy only the infrastructure controller leaving the bootstrap and control plane ones empty.
-For example assuming we want to provision a MicroK8s cluster on OpenStack:
+For example assuming we want to provision a MicroK8s cluster on AWS:
 ```
-clusterctl init --infrastructure openstack --bootstrap "-" --control-plane "-"
+clusterctl init --infrastructure aws --bootstrap "-" --control-plane "-"
 ```

   * Clone the two cluster API MicroK8s specific repositories and start the controllers on two separate terminals: